Soccer Match Reopens Ethnic Tension Wounds

 M: (Through Translator) What I know is that these young people are the same youth who are rejected when they look for a job or an apartment.
 Why?
 Because of their original - skin color.
 They are French, but they want to send a message.
 It's not that they don't like France.
 It's just that they feel rejected by society.

 BEARDSLEY: Seni is an immigrant success story.
 He started his own business eight years ago, a collective taxi service.
 His company is located in Mont Ligulae(ph), one of Paris's biggest minority populated suburbs.
 Just three years ago, young males of Arab and African background rioted here and in similar suburbs around France.
 Today, Semo looks out his office window at a barren scene of gray, cinderblock housing projects and finds the words in English to describe life there.

-Mr. SENI (Business Owner, France): I see many sad people.
-A lot of young people with no job, no dream, no hope.
+M: I see many sad people, a lot of young people with no job, no dream, no hope.
 Politic people come here when there is election and after go back, but nothing change.

 BEARDSLEY: Sixty-four-year-old Algerian immigrant and now Frenchman Ahmed Rouii (ph) greets the young man as he leaves the teahouse.
 Rouii, who came to Mont Ligulae 40 years ago, says everything has changed.

 M: It's another world.
 France brought us here to work, we had children and they grew up, and now there are no jobs for them.
 And the French people who lived here have all left.
 Now it's just us Africans.